rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    such as predictions of bad weather or freezers not having power anymore.

+0. When this system is configured with an <strong>API</strong> (Application Programming Interface) to receive messages from other systems such as Jenkins or other continuous integration servers, the owner can receive those alerts in a manner of his or her preference.

    ### Industrial extensions #

-   We can also imagine other situations which can benefit from a generalized
+   We can imagine several other uses for a generalized
-   <strong>physical reminder</strong> system
+   <strong>physical reminder</strong> system like this
-   to ensure that important tasks get done every night.
+   to ensure that important tasks get done.

-   Anything that absolutely positively must be done each night.

    This solution can also be useful in a <strong>team environment</strong>
    where each person may think it's another person's responsibility.

-0. When this system's API is configured to receive messages from other systems, such as from Jenkins or other continuous integration servers, alerts to the owner's preferences and
+   This is for almost any task that must be done by a certain time.

    NOTE: The more general solution is called a
    <a target="_blank" href="http://lifehacker.com/how-i-keep-myself-accountable-using-dead-man-s-snitch-1785949377?">
    Dead man's snitch</a>,